How Research is the Fuel for Thought Leadership

 Content marketing and thought leadership may share overlap, but their purposes diverge.

-- Content marketing typically supports the buyer’s journey; ebooks, case studies, blog posts, helping buyers make decisions.
+• Content marketing typically supports the buyer’s journey; ebooks, case studies, and blog posts help buyers make decisions.

 Our view is that thought leadership is less about immediate leads and more about long-term authority, trust and influence.